 - The measurement of greenhouse gas (GHG) emissions is a new factor to the Solano CTP, and is now the most important factor in state and regional transportation planning.
 GHG emissions from vehicles have the additional complication of not being directly measured, but instead are based upon traffic modeling.
 In addition, research shows that the traditional steps of roadway improvements that relieve congestion actually add to GHG emissions through the phenomenon of Induced Demand.
 This is a new issue that has not been addressed in previous STA documents. - The state and region are now putting greater emphasis on implementing the existing Complete Streets standards, and money is shifting from traditional car-bus-truck only roads into roads that accommodate Active Transportation.
-A few considerations about the difficulty of implementing Complete Streets is that they tend to be more expensive to build on a per-mile basis, require more right of way, and measuring active transportation participation is not as well developed a process as is measuring auto traffic. - The third area of expanded emphasis, which is also incorporated into Complete Streets, is accommodation of large vehicles transit buses and goods movement trucks.
+Participation is not as well developed a process as is measuring auto traffic. - The third area of expanded emphasis, which is also incorporated into Complete Streets, is accommodation of large vehicles - transit buses and goods movement trucks.
 As with Active Transportation, measurement of freight vehicles is less sophisticated than is auto traffic.
-Bus use is usually measured by factors on-time performance and farebox recovery, not direct roadway use.
+Bus use is usually measured by factors like on-time performance and farebox recovery, not direct roadway use.

-The result is that traditional measures of roadway performance - Level of Service and PCI - are not enough.
+The result is that traditional measures of roadway performance - LOS and PCI - are not enough.
 State environmental law requires an analysis of Vehicle Miles Traveled (VMT) as a proxy for GHG emissions, and STA needs policies that reflect the state and regional goals of reducing GHG emissions.

-On the following pages, the Arterials, Highways and Freeways Element lays out policies for helping guide STA decisions, performance measures and milestones.
+On the following pages, the AHF Element lays out policies for helping guide STA decisions, performance measures and milestones.

 - Policies are specific action statements that implement Goals.
-Policies contain clear action words such as shall, will, assign or invest. - Performance measures can be thought of as a unit of measure; for example, in the question "what is the average PCI for Arterial Roads that are Routes of Regional Significance?", the PCI is the Performance Standard. - A Milestone is a benchmark showing how much progress has been made; for example, if a policy states "Improve the average PCI for Arterial Roads that are Routes of Regional Significance by 1 point in 5 years," increasing the funds for maintenance of Arterial Roads that are Routes of Regional Significance would be a Milestone.
+Policies contain clear action words such as shall, will, assign or invest. - Performance measures can be thought of as a unit of measure; for example, in the question, "What is the average PCI for Arterial Roads that are Routes of Regional Significance?"
+The PCI is the Performance Standard. - A Milestone is a benchmark showing how much progress has been made; for example, if a policy states "Improve the average PCI for Arterial Roads that are Routes of Regional Significance by 1 point in 5 years," increasing the funds for maintenance of Arterial Roads that are Routes of Regional Significance would be a Milestone.

 Each Policy is set out in bold text, and is followed by an explanatory paragraph.
-Performance Measures and Milestones are indicated by highlighting and, in most cases, end with a question.
+Performance Measures and Milestones are indicated by italics and, in most cases, end with a question.
 Finally, the Goals advanced by this particular policy are listed.
-Those Policies that advance Goals of other Elements are identified by a black highlighting with white text.
+Those Policies that advance Goals of other Elements are identified in bold while underlined.